jclehner/mkthomsonpod/README.md

 Technicolor cable modems.
 It has been verified to work on a Thomson TWG850, TWG870 and Technicolor TC7200.

-The password is generated from the first 15 bytes of the hash.
+The password is generated from the first 15 bytes of the hash:
 ```
 HMAC_MD5(data="YYYY.mm.dd", key="thomson525")
 ```